TritonDataCenter/rfd/rfd/0159/README.md

-By setting aside 1 TiB of space with a quota on the storage zone dataset, and then also setting a muskie limit of 95%, we are being quite conservative and leaving a lot of unusable storage on the table.
+By setting aside 1 TiB of space with a quota on the storage zone dataset, and then also setting a muskie limit of 95%, we are being quite conservative and leaving a lot of usable storage on the table.
 At a minimum, we should account for the quota overhead in the overall calculation for how much space muskie be able to consume on the node.
 However, doing this directly would involve source code changes, which can be a slow process to implement and deploy.